caddyserver/examples/hhvm/README.md

 ## HHVM configuration ##

-Now we have HHVM running by default on localhost:9000, but we want it to run in an UNIX socket, because the performance is better this way and.
-And we can do it because we're running HHVM and Caddy in the same server.
+Now we have HHVM running by default on localhost:9000, but we want it to run in an UNIX socket, because the performance is better this way.
+We can do it because we're running HHVM and Caddy in the same machine.

 Let's edit the HHVM configuration file with any text editor (nano for example):